jcunanan05/100-days-of-code/logs/r3-log.md

 ### R3D64 15/9
 - Went to fccTo coffee n' code.
 Had a good talk there while wiring my calculator app with redux. :)
 - Watched State management video again.
 Ended before 9.
 Render properties pattern.
 These are some nice patterns from extracting the view layer from the state layer.

+### R3D65 17/9
+- Watched again Jesse Showalter's workflow.
+I learned some UX workflows to show some ideas to the client
+- Setup a repo in github for the step up toronto community project.
+- Learned about how express and NextJS work together.